pavanjava/bootstrap-rag/README.md

 - `pip install -e .`
 - `bootstraprag create <PROJECT_NAME>`

+### known Issues

+- simple-rag project will work with no observability. with observability is under progress

 Note: Only select the `llamaindex` framework or leave it empty for now, others frameworks in progress.